Is the Jungfrau Travel Pass worth it? An honest review

 The final verdict: Is the Jungfrau Travel Pass worth it?

 As you can see from the calculations I put together, if you’re going to be spending at least three days exploring the region then the Jungfrau Travel Pass is almost always cheaper than buying individual tickets.
-The value gets even better when you include a Jungfraujoch trip, because the Jungfrau Travel Pass saves you 149-160CHF on thicket alone.
+The value gets even better when you include a Jungfraujoch trip, because the Jungfrau Travel Pass saves you 149-160CHF on the ticket alone.

 But the Jungfrau Travel Pass is even better when combined with a Half Fare Card, this way you the pass is 20%-ish cheaper straight off the bat *and* you’ll get all your travel outside of the Jungfrau region for half price too.
 You can get 10% off both on Klook with the promocode findingalexxklook.

-And finally, if your only travel outside of the Jungfrau region is to and from Interlaken from Bern, Lucerne or Domodossola, of if you’re under 25, compare the Jungfrau Travel Pass and Berner Oberland Pass for your specific itinerary to ensure you’re choosing the best option for you.
+And finally, if your only travel outside of the Jungfrau region is to and from Interlaken from Bern, Montreux, Lucerne or Domodossola, of if you’re under 25, compare the Jungfrau Travel Pass and Berner Oberland Pass for your specific itinerary to ensure you’re choosing the best option for you.

 MORE SWITZERLAND TRAVEL INSPIRATION: